sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 Note: OpenSCAD is a Functional Programming Language, and as such one cannot redefine a variable once it has been set.
 Most of the code is "simple" programming but for computations involving arrays it becomes more complex.

 ![MAKE3 Nomenclature](/Images/MAKE3_Nomenclature.jpg)
 Labeled photo of the MAKE3 arm.

 The next sections provide the **Bill of Materials** for the MAKE3 arm and control devices, organized by the OpenSCAD files.
 The files are divided into major assemblies, to keep the files from getting large.
-There are three major assembly files (Claw_Assembly, Controllers, and the MAKE3_Assy) and a number of other "included" files that are used with these three main files ("use" is another type of included file in OpenSCAD).
+There are three major assembly files ([Claw Assembly](#Claw_Assembly.scad), [Controllers](#Controllers.scad), and the [MAKE3 Assembly](#MAKE3_Assy.scad)) and a number of other `include` files that are used with these three main files (`use` is another type of included file in OpenSCAD).
 Within the files, there are `modules` or `functions` that break up the code into sub-assemblies, details and other functions.

-## MAKE3_Assy.scad (imports Claw_Assembly.scad)
+## MAKE3_Assy.scad

 ![MAKE3-Arm-gif](/Images/MAKE3_Arm_FlyAround.gif)
 GIF animation of the MAKE3 Robot Arm created in OpenSCAD.
 [See how to make gifs here](https://github.com/sramorosi/MAKE3-Arm/tree/main/OpenSCAD-code#making-animation-gif-or-video-files-from-openscad)